Researcher Frequently Asked Questions

-The NBB approved/signed MTA will be available via the "Documents" tab of the request.
+A copy of the NBB approved/signed MTA will be emailed to the Requestor upon approval.
+The NBB approved/signed MTA will also be available via the "Documents" tab of the request.
 It is the responsibility of the Requestor/Investigator to download the NBB signed MTA and provide it to requesting institution officials as necessary.

 What should I do if my institution needs to make changes to the standard NBB MTA?

 The NBB standard MTA should be used, as is, unless it is absolutely necessary to make minor changes.
 In the event that minor changes are required please email the NBB and request an editable copy of the NBB standard MTA.
 Please note that making changes to the standard MTA will lengthen the request process.